-information, these backup processes should also have disaster/recovery plans.
+Information security policies should provide for secure backup of provider information and include disaster/recovery plans, including procedures for restoration.
+LSPs should consider off-site storage of encrypted backup media, and if they backup client information separately from their own information, these backup processes should also have disaster/recovery plans.
 Such plans would ideally include specific procedures for backup and restoration that are understood, agreed upon, and maintained in compliance with a written agreement among the clients, providers, and third parties (as appropriate).
+Conducting regular test restores is highly recommended.

-iv.
+d.
 User Authentication and Permissions

 LSPs can only protect private and confidential information that is stored on networks or on devices by requiring those who seek access to the information to show they have authorization to access it.
-This means that access to information stored on a network, a computer, or a mobile device should require user authentication through passwords.
+This means that access to information stored on a network, a computer, or a mobile device should require user authentication through such means as passwords or, in the case of multifactor authentication, a password combined with a security question.
 Similarly, assuming the provider determined, in Step 2, that employee and partner access to certain information should be restricted, then users' access should be limited through permissions for designated levels of sensitive information.
 For example, an LSP might implement role-based access controls (RBAC) by which its employees' access to information would be determined by the type of information and the employee's role in the organization.
-Such a system might grant varying rights depending on whether a person is a partner, associate, litigator, secretary, and so forth.
-23
+Such a system might grant varying rights depending on whether a person is a partner, associate, litigator, secretary, and so forth.23